lspita/unibo-oop/a01a/README.md

 # Results for a01a

-- Time to complete: N/A
+- Time to complete: 1h10 (not measured)

 ## e1

-- Time to complete: N/A
+- Time to complete: 50m (not measured)

 ## e2

-- Time to complete: N/A
+- Time to complete: 20m (not measured)